EGaraldi/corecon/paper/paper.md

 Another foreseen improvement is the integration of `CoReCon` with the pandas module (@pandas), in oder to return a pandas DataFrame when fetching a constraint.
 This will open up the possibility to employ the wide array of feaure available through pandas within `CoReCon`.

+# Pledge to the EoR community

+`CoReCon` is an open and collaborative project by its own nature.
+I strongly believe it can be an useful tool for the EoR community, but it can only thrive and be so through collaborative effort.
+I ask everyone that finds this module useful for their research to contribute and enrich the constraints collection providing new entries.

 # Acknowledgements